2022–23 Prairie View A&M Panthers basketball team

 The 2022–23 Prairie View A&M Panthers basketball team represented Prairie View A&M University in the 2022–23 NCAA Division I men's basketball season.
-The Panthers, led by seventh-year head coach Byron Smith, played their home games at the William Nicks Building in Prairie View, Texas as members of the Southwestern Athletic Conference.
+The Panthers, led by seventh-year head coach Byron Smith, played their home games at the William Nicks Building in Prairie View, Texas as members of the Southwestern Athletic Conference (SWAC).

 Previous season

-The Panthers finished the 2021–22 season 8–19, 8–10 in SWAC play to finish in a tie for eighth place.
+The Panthers finished the 2021–22 season 8–19, 8–10 in SWAC play, to finish in a tie for eighth place.
 In the SWAC tournament, they lost in the first round to Alcorn State.